“Theodore Williams?”

 “Beau–” I whispered, trying to take his hand, but he stood up and glared down at me.
 “I’m not…”

 “So you are serious?!
 You’re a… you’re a fag?”
 Beau shouted, taking a step away from me.
-“A fucking fag…” he muttered, and brushed his hand through his hair anxiously.
+“A fucking fag…” he muttered and brushed his hand through his hair.

-“Don’t touch me!” he hissed when I reached for his hand, trying to stop him from escaping.
+“Don’t touch me!” he hissed and stepped back when I reached for his hand in hopes of stopping him from leaving me.
 “Don’t you dare come close to me ever again!”

-“Beau!”
-I shouted after him, just before my tears started running down on my cheeks.
+I shouted after him a moment longer until tears started running down my cheeks.

-I didn’t follow him to the main building.
-I collapsed on the ground, and sat there on the warm sand, crying my heart and soul out.
-At that moment, my whole world seemed to come crashing down.
+I didn’t follow him to the camp.
+I collapsed on the ground and sat there on the warm sand, crying my heart and soul out.
+At that moment, my whole world came crashing down.
 I had no idea how to get up anymore.
 I didn’t have the strength to do so.
 I believed I had just lost everything.
 The pain in my heart was so severe I wished for death to end it all.

 But my story didn’t end there at that lake.